edwardcallahan/conductr-ansible/README.md

-# Ansible Plays for Lightbend ConductR - Three Roles Edition
+# Ansible Plays for Lightbend ConductR

 These plays and playbooks provision [Lightbend ConductR](https://conductr.lightbend.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).
 ConductR is the project name for Service Orchestration in Lightbend Production Suite.